faizafai/Restaurant-Staffing---Cost-Saving-Analysis/README.md

 pip install -r requirements.txt

 ### 2. **Key Analysis Areas**
-- **Staffing Analysis**: We analyze employee shifts for each location, calculate average shifts per employee, and categorize employees for either additional training or termination based on performance.
+- **Staffing Analysis**: I analyzed employee shifts for each location, calculate average shifts per employee, and categorize employees for either additional training or termination based on performance.
 - **Profitability Analysis**: The profitability of each product is calculated.
 Products with low profit margins are flagged, and recommendations for cost savings are made.
 - **Branch-Specific Insights**: A comparison between the two restaurant locations, including staffing adequacy and profit margins, with specific emphasis on understaffing in Stavanger and overstaffing trends in Sandnes.